dalemmanning/dalemmanning.github.io/lists/PhysicalMediaList.md

 Harry Potter and the Philosopher's Stone - Blu-ray, 2001
 Harry Potter and the Philosopher's Stone - DVD, 2001
 Harry Potter and the Prisoner of Azkaban - Blu-ray, 2004
 Harry Potter and the Prisoner of Azkaban - DVD, 2004
+Hawaii Five O: Season 1 - DVD, 2011
+Hawaii Five O: Season 2 - DVD, 2012
 Haywire - DVD, 2011
 Headhunters - DVD, 2011
 Heartbreak Ridge - DVD, 1986